davidfei222/Telegram-QuoteBot/README.md

 # Telegram-QuoteBot
-A bot that keeps a list of quotes of people in the group chat and messages the group with a random one every morning and afternoon.
+A bot that keeps a record of memorable quotes of people in a Telegram group chat.
+New quotes are added to the database by users messaging them to the bot.